 Even worse, I found when planning my own wedding, were the awkward encounters in person.
-There was the particularly memorable occasion at a wedding fair where my seventeen-year-old (!) brother was mistaken for 'the groom', despite myself and my now-wife standing right there, holding hands, wearing 'I'm the bride' stickers.
-But more common were the small misunderstandings and cringey silences, where we'd be chatting to a vendor for a while, seemed to be getting on great, agree to give them our details so we could chat more, only for them to say 'so which one of you is the bride, and what is the groom's name?'.
-Silence.
-Wince.
-And I'd gesture to my lovely Emma, and say, 'actually, this is my fiancée'.
-The vendor's eyes would widen, mouth drop slightly.
-'OH.
-I'm sorry'.
-Silence.
-Very clear they did not know what to say.
-VERY clear that some of them were uncomfortable.
+There was the particularly memorable occasion at a wedding fair where my seventeen-year-old (!) brother was presumed to be 'the groom', despite myself and my now-wife standing right there, holding hands, wearing 'I'm the bride' stickers.
+But more common were the small misunderstandings and cringey silences, where we'd be chatting to a vendor for a while, seemed to be getting on great, only for them to react very awkwardly when I said the lady next to me was my fiancée, or on one memorable occasion laugh, say I was very funny, and repeat their question about what the groom's name was.
+Safe to say, we didn't book...

 So what I'm trying to say, in my typically wordy way, is that I GET IT.
-And it is one of the reasons that I am so passionate about shooting more same-sex weddings, and be something to my couples that I struggled to find when I got married several years ago; a fully inclusive supplier, welcoming to all.
+And it is one of the reasons that I am so passionate about being an LGBTQ+ wedding photographer, and be something that I struggled to find when I got married several years ago; a fully inclusive supplier, welcoming to all.

-But I'm guessing if you're looking for a gay wedding photographer, you're probably after other suppliers too!
-At some point in the future, a project on my VERY long list of things-I'd-like-to-do is create an LGBT-friendly wedding supplier directory.
+I'm guessing if you're looking for a gay wedding photographer, you're probably after other suppliers too!
+At some point in the future, a project on my VERY long list of things-I'd-like-to-do is create a directory of suppliers who are LGBTQ+ friendly.
 But in the meantime, I have collated some resources and information below which I hope will help you on your journey to finding your perfect wedding suppliers, all of whom celebrate and welcome all couples!

 Gay friendly wedding vendors